 SR stands out as an innovative technology that not only preserves the merits of prior systems like cognitive radio\cite{r22,r23,r24} and ambient backscatter communication (AmBC)\cite{r19,r26} but also addresses and eliminates their drawbacks.
-It currently ranks among the captivating subjects in both scientific and industrial domains \cite{r20,r21}.
-The SR network can be classified into parasitic SR (PSR) and commensal SR (CSR) based on the relationship between the symbol periods of the symbiotic backscatter devices (SBDs) and the BS \cite{8907447,r26}.
-In PSR setup, SBDs can exchange information at a high rate, but it also suffers from interference between the signals of SBDs and BS in the receiver, necessitating complex interference cancellation techniques.
-Furthermore, PSR requires synchronization between the BS, BD, and receiver.
-On the other hand, CSR is suitable for IoT networks with low data rates, and addresses the drawbacks of the PSR system.
-By reducing interference between different network components, the receiver can perform joint decoding of information from both the BS and SBDs, enabled by transmit collaboration between them \cite{r22,r25}.
-In the article \cite{yeganeh2023multi}, SR network is presented, implemented in CSR form, particularly tailored for the multiple backscatter device scenario.
-The primary goal within this framework is to reduce energy consumption, and a method for optimal resource allocation, named Timing-SR, has been introduced as well.
-Also, the article \cite{8907447}, proposes a novel SR technique for passive IoT devices.
-This approach involves integrating a BD with a primary communication system, and designing a primary transmitter and receiver to optimize both the primary and BD transmissions.
-The decoding strategy used in the receiver is based on SIC.
+It currently ranks among the captivating subjects in both scientific and industrial domains \cite{yeganeh2024sum,r20,r21}.
+The SR network can be classified into two types based on the relationship between the symbol periods of the SBDs and the BS: parasitic SR (PSR) and commensal SR (CSR) \cite{8907447,r26}.
+In PSR, SBDs can exchange information at a high rate, but they also suffers from interference between the signals of SBDs and BS in the receiver, necessitating complex interference cancellation techniques.
+Furthermore, PSR requires synchronization between the BS, SBDs, and receiver.
+On the other hand, CSR is suitable for IoT networks with low data rates, and addresses the drawbacks of the PSR setup \cite{r25}.
+By reducing interference between different network components, the receiver can perform joint decoding of information from both the BS and SBDs, enabled by transmit collaboration between them \cite{r22}.